sylwia-budzynska/vscode-codeql-starter-codespace/README.md

  **Please follow these instructions to the end** (including the [Select CodeQL Database](#select-codeql-database) and [Test your installation](#test-your-installation) sections) before the workshop starts.

 You can choose between two options to run the workshop exercises:
-* [Option A: GitHub Codespace](#option-a-github-codespace) (using a Browser or VS Code - CodeQL is run remotely on a Linux based GitHub Codespace)
+* [Option A: GitHub Codespace](#option-a-github-codespace) (Using a Browser or VS Code - CodeQL is run remotely on a Linux based GitHub Codespace)
-* [Option B: Local installation](#option-b-local-installation) (using VS Code - CodeQL is run locally on your machine)
+* [Option B: Local installation](#option-b-local-installation) (Using VS Code - CodeQL is run locally on your machine)

 ## Option A: GitHub Codespace

-Use remote GitHub Codespaces to run the workshop exercises.
+Use a remote GitHub Codespace to work on the workshop exercises.

 ### Prerequisites

-* A stable internet connection throughout the workshop.
+* Stable internet connection throughout the workshop.
-* A GitHub account
+* GitHub account ([sign up](https://github.com/) for free)
-* A recent browser or [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) with the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension installed on your local machine.
+* Browser or [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) with the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension installed on your local machine.

 Note: The first 120h hours per core of Codespace usage are free per month, we use a codespace with 4 cores for this workshop since 4 cores is the current maximum for free accounts.
-(If you have a Pro account we recommend to switch to an 8 core machine.)
+(If you have a Pro account, we recommend switching to an 8-core machine.)

 ### Step-by-Step

 1. Login to your [GitHub](https://github.com/login) account
 2. Go to the repo https://github.com/p-/nullcon-berlin-2023-workshop / (short link: https://gh.io/nc-2023-ws)
-3. Click on Code -> CodeSpaces
+3. Click on Code -> Codespaces
 4. Click on the plus sign (+) to create a new codespace.

 <img src="images/create-codespace.png"  width="439" alt="Screenshot: Create Codespace, click on plus">